-When selecting the .doc option the file that is output will be formatted using the Word template that has been installed on the system.
-See the SoniClear Installation Guide for information about changing the Word export template formatting.
+When selecting a Word template the output file will be formatted using the Word template that has been installed on the system.

 When exporting notes in plain text format the resulting notes file can be opened in a word processing or spreadsheet program in text format.